schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: keyboardIncrement

-	distance of movement by arrow keys.
+		Distance of movement by arrow keys.
 Default:1

 	:type: float

+	.. attribute:: keyboardIncrementBig

+		Distance of movement by arrow plus Shift key.
+Default:10

+	:type: float

+	.. versionadded:: 3.0

+	.. attribute:: keyboardIncrementHuge

+		Distance of movement by arrow plus Command key.
+Default:100

+	:type: float

-	.. versionadded:: 2.3.1
+	.. versionadded:: 3.0

 	.. attribute:: selection

-	.. versionadded:: 2.3

 		Returns a list of all selected glyphs in the Font View.

 	:type: list